UK Tax

 The Problem: Emergency Tax You Shouldn’t Be Paying

-The Solution: What Is an NT Tax Code?
+The Solution: What Is an NT Code?

-An NT Code tells HMRC: “This individual is no longer a UK tax resident and lives in a country with a tax treaty.
+An NT (No Tax) Code tells HMRC: “This individual is no longer a UK tax resident and lives in a country with a tax treaty.
 Don’t deduct UK tax from their pension.”
 As a result, your pension gets paid out gross, no UK tax withheld, and you settle your tax affairs in your current country of residence.

 Who’s Eligible?